Skip to main content

 Rice and Beans

-A popular alternative to nsima, rice and beans is common in urban areas.
-The beans are cooked with tomatoes, onions, and spices, served over steamed rice.
+A common stand-in for nsima in the cities.
+The beans are cooked with tomatoes, onions, and spices and spooned over steamed rice.

 Matemba (Dried Fish)